Riverview soccer teams eager to be back on field | Trib HSSN

 “We’re a young team, and we’re going to keep improving throughout the season.
 I think the hard work is going to start paying off.”

-As with the Raiders girls, the boys team is young with nine freshman accounting for a majority of the roster that started at 16 and keeps changing with new additions.
+The boys team also is young with nine freshman accounting for the majority of the roster that started at 16 and remains in flux.

 “The guys have done an awesome job recruiting players for the team,” coach Mickey Namey said.